jonsagara/LocationByZip/README.md

 This is a code refresh of an article I wrote at The Code Project: [ZIP Code Utility](http://www.codeproject.com/Articles/9198/ZIP-Code-Utility)

 Instead of an Access database (which is no longer available for download), this code assumes you are using a SQL Server 2005+ database server.
-From the [Downloads](http://bitbucket.org/jonsagara/locationbyzip/downloads) tab, you can download the SQL script that creates and populates the ZipCode table.
+From the [Releases](https://github.com/jonsagara/LocationByZip/releases/tag/3.0.0) page, you can download the SQL script that creates and populates the ZipCode table.

 Usage
 -----